Impact of first-order phase transitions on dark matter production in the scotogenic model: The phase transitions

 where $\Upsilon$ is the suppression factor due to the finite lifetime of sound waves, which is described by~\cite{Guo:2020grp}

 with

 Finally, $h_n$ in Eq.~(\ref{eq:gw3}) is the value of the inverse Hubble time at $T=T_n$ redshifted today, which is given by

+We show the peaks of the GW density fraction as a function of the frequency $f$ for the one-step$^*$ PT (red) and the 2nd PT of the two-step$^*$ (blue) in Fig.~\ref{fig:GWall}.
+The colored regions in Fig.~\ref{fig:GWall} represent the observable areas in the future interferometers, such as LISA~\cite{Caprini:2015zlo, LISA:2017pwj, Caprini:2019egz}, DECIGO~\cite{Seto:2001qf, Kawamura:2011zz, Kawamura:2020pcg}, Big Bang Observer (BBO)~\cite{Corbin:2005ny}, and Ultimate DECIGO (U-DECIGO)~\cite{Kudoh:2005as}.
+We can see all peaks for the one-step$^*$ PT represent $\Omega_\text{GW} h^2\gtrsim10^{-10}$ with $10^{-4}<f<10^{-1}$ and can be detected by LISA.
+This is because the condition $m_\eta/T_n>25$ forces the nucleate temperature very low and makes the PT first-order with the huge latent heat.
+On the other hand, the most of peaks for 2nd PT of the two-step$^*$ PT locate the upper side of the detectable area by U-DECIGO.
+Although the condition $\phi_2(T_{n2})/T_{n2}>1$ is not so strict as $m_\eta/T_n>25$, it also forces $T_{n2}$ rather low.
+Therefore, future observations may clarify the two-step$^*$ PT scenario.

-We show the GW density fraction as a function of the frequency $f$ for all the benchmark parameter sets in Fig.~\ref{fig:GW}.
+To see the GW spectrum more specifically, we also show the GW density fraction as a function of the frequency $f$ for all the benchmark parameter sets in Fig.~\ref{fig:GW}.
 The spectra for BM1 and BM2 (BM3 and BM4) are indicated by red and blue solid (dotted) lines, respectively.
-For BM3 and BM4 with the two-step PTs, only the second PTs generate the observable spectra in Fig~\ref{fig:GW}.
+For BM3 and BM4, only the second PTs generate the observable spectra in Fig~\ref{fig:GW}.
 For BM3 the first-order PT occurs twice; however, the GW spectrum from the first PT is too small to be observed.
-The colored regions in Fig~\ref{fig:GW} represent the observable areas in the future interferometers, such as LISA~\cite{Caprini:2015zlo, LISA:2017pwj, Caprini:2019egz}, DECIGO~\cite{Seto:2001qf, Kawamura:2011zz, Kawamura:2020pcg}, Big Bang Observer (BBO)~\cite{Corbin:2005ny}, and Ultimate DECIGO (U-DECIGO)~\cite{Kudoh:2005as}.
-The values of $(\alpha, \tilde\beta)$ are (3.41, 22.4), (2.24, 226), (7.07$\times10^{-2}$, 55.7), and (0.139, 160) for BM1, BM2, BM3, and BM4, respectively.
-Because of the low nucleation temperatures for the one-step PT cases, the PT strengths $\alpha$ are sizable, and the peak GW energy density fractions become large, as can be seen in the figure.
+The values of $(\alpha, \tilde\beta)$ are $(3.41, 22.4)$, $(2.24, 226)$, $(7.07\times10^{-2}, 55.7)$, and $(0.139, 160)$ for BM1, BM2, BM3, and BM4, respectively.
+Because of the low nucleation temperatures for BM1 and BM2, the PT strengths $\alpha$ are sizable, and the peak GW energy density fractions become large, as can be seen in the figure.
 We can also see that LISA and U-DECIGO can detect all the GW spectra for benchmark parameter sets even though the suppression factor $\Upsilon$ is involved in the sound wave contribution.
 Therefore, we could observe a GW spectrum as a remnant of a PT which influences the relic density of the dark matter as shown in Sec.~\ref{sec:4}.

 Another comment is that because of the suppression factor for the sound wave contribution $\Omega_\mathrm{sw}h^2$, the contributions from bubble wall collisions $\Omega_\varphi h^2$ become dominant except for the regions around the peaks of the spectra.
-Hence, we could see both contributions, $\Omega_\varphi h^2$ and $\Omega_\mathrm{sw} h^2$, in the future observations.
+Hence, we could see both contributions, $\Omega_\varphi h^2$ and $\Omega_\mathrm{sw} h^2$, in future observations.